femaury/77bit-guides/README.md

 - 📚 Comprehensive game guides for 77-bit
 - 📱 Responsive design for all devices
 - 🎨 Beautiful UI based on the 77-bit game style
-- 📝 Markdown support for rich content formatting
+- 📝 Markdown content directly from Notion
 - 🔍 SEO-optimized for better discoverability

 ## Tech Stack